A. Michael Spence

 The Philip H. Knight Professor and Dean, Emeritus

 In 2001, he was awarded the Nobel Memorial Prize in Economic Sciences for his contributions to the analysis of markets with asymmetric information.
 He received the John Bates Clark Medal of the American Economic Association awarded to economists under 40.
-He is currently the chairman of an independent Commission on Growth and Development.

-He served as Philip H. Knight Professor and dean of the Stanford Business School from 1990 to 1999.
+He served as Philip H. Knight Professor and dean of Stanford Business School from 1990 to 1999.
 As dean, he oversaw the finances, organization, and educational policies of the school.
-He taught at Stanford as an associate professor of economics from 1973 to 1975.
+He taught at Stanford GSB as an associate professor of economics from 1973 to 1975.

-From 1975 to 1990, he served as professor of economics and business administration at Harvard University, holding a joint appointment in its Business School and the Faculty of Arts and Sciences.
-In l983, he was named chairman of the Economics Department and George Gund Professor of Economics and Business Administration.
+From 1975 to 1990, he served as professor of economics and business administration at Harvard University, holding a joint appointment in its business school and the Faculty of Arts and Sciences.
+In l983, he was named chairman of the economics department and George Gund Professor of Economics and Business Administration.
 Spence was awarded the John Kenneth Galbraith Prize for excellence in teaching in 1978 and the John Bates Clark Medal in 1981 for a “significant contribution to economic thought and knowledge.”

 From 1984 to 1990, Spence served as the dean of the Faculty of Arts and Sciences at Harvard, overseeing Harvard College, the Graduate School of Arts and Sciences, and the Division of Continuing Education.